History of Shrewsbury Town F.C.: Relegation back to level four, Graham Turner's reign ends

-2015–present: Return to League One
+2015–present: one promotion, one relegation

 In May 2014 ex-Fleetwood Town boss Micky Mellon was appointed first team manager.
 Town were promoted back to League One on 25 April 2015 with a 1–0 victory away to Cheltenham Town via Jean-Louis Akpa Akpro's goal.
 Mellon left for Tranmere Rovers in October 2016, and he was replaced by Grimsby Town manager Paul Hurst, with Shrewsbury bottom.
 In 2017–18, Hurst led Shrewsbury to the EFL Trophy Final, ultimately losing to Lincoln.
 He also led the team to the League One play-offs, but lost to Rotherham after extra time.
 Hurst left to join Ipswich Town on 30 May 2018.
 He was replaced by former Macclesfield boss John Askey, but he was sacked later that year in November having won just 5 of their opening 21 games.
 His successor, Sam Ricketts was appointed manager in December.
 A highlight of the 2019–20 season under Ricketts was a fourth round FA Cup tie against the holding European champions Liverpool which Shrewsbury drew 2–2.
 Town narrowly lost the replay 1–0 at Anfield in front of an attendance of 52,399.
 However, following disruption to the season in March 2020 due to COVID-19, final League One standings were decided on a points per game basis with Shrewsbury finishing in 15th place.
 In November 2020, Ricketts was sacked with Shrewsbury in 23rd place and was replaced by Steve Cotterill.

+Cotterill helped Shrewsbury to a five-year high of 12th place in 2023, then stepped down in June 2023 and was replaced by Matt Taylor, who lasted less than seven months as manager.
+On 24 January 2024, the club confirmed the reappointment of Paul Hurst as head coach.
+Shortly after club owner Roland Wycherley announced (in September 2024) that a sale of the club was imminent, Hurst was sacked in October 2024.
+He was replaced by Gareth Ainsworth, who then left in March 2025, being succeeded by Michael Appleton.
+The club was then relegated to League Two for the first time in ten years.
+In February 2026 Gavin Cowan replaced Appleton with the club two points from the relegation places.
+Cowan led The Shrews on a run of 19 points from 27 to help retain their EFL status.
+Early the following season, unhappy Shrewsbury fans issued an ultimatum to Wycherley to answer questions about the club's continually delayed sale; this was quickly followed, almost immediately, by an announcement of the club's impending sale to an American consortium.